 In addition to a complete medical history and physical examination, diagnostic procedures for GERD may include the following:

-This is a diagnostic test that examines the organs of the upper part of the digestive system: the esophagus, stomach and duodenum (the first section of the small intestine).
-A fluid called barium (a metallic, chemical, chalky liquid used to coat the inside of organs so that they will show up on an X-ray) is swallowed.
+- Upper GI (gastrointestinal) series (also called barium swallow) - This is a diagnostic test that examines the organs of the upper part of the digestive system: the esophagus, stomach and duodenum (the first section of the small intestine).
+A fluid called barium (a metallic, chemical, chalky liquid used to coat the inside of organs so they will show up on an X-ray) is swallowed.
 X-rays are then taken to evaluate the digestive organs.

-This test helps to confirm that symptoms are a result of acid in the esophagus.
+- Bernstein test - This test helps confirm that symptoms are a result of acid in the esophagus.
 The test is performed by dripping a mild acid through a tube placed in the esophagus.

 Specific treatment for GERD will be determined by your doctor based on: